Minor Amendments to the List

 - Updating street or road names

-- Corrections to the List Entry description, such as spelling and grammatical errors or factual inaccuracies (e.g. construction material)
+- Corrections to the List Entry description, such as spelling and grammatical errors or factual inaccuracies (for example, construction material)

 Amendments that are not treated as minor